tiaL-ops/micody/README.md

-### Small descri
+### Small Description

-This repo is putting smlal project doing for fun without any pressure of prod , mostly just to practice, and enjoy.
-It is also part of "detoxEpisode" on tiktok where I try weekly to make a small , cute nice project.
+This repo is a cozy little space for small, fun projects — no pressure, no production stress, just practice ^^

+It’s also part of my **“detoxEpisode”** series on TikTok, where each week I make a small, to show how I learn new things  joy and learning.

-Goal is have fun and no AI :) ( for this one :D)
+The main goal? **Build , have fun and try take a  small break from AI** (just for this one :D ).

-# Project
+---

-### Project 1 :
+### Project 1:

-Gardening flower
+🌸 **Gardening Flower**